 Our research focuses on the effects of changing land-use patterns on tropical forest diversity and ecosystem function.
 Specifically, we investigate how deforestation and forest fragmentation modify the composition of tropical tree and bird communities, and impacts on ecosystem functioning.
-We are based at University of Stirling, UK with fieldwork projects in Brazil, Gabon, Malaysia, Panama, and Peru.
+Our fieldwork focuses on two long-term study sites in Panama and Malaysia.

 New OA paper in Ecology & Evolution with PhD student Tom Bradfer- Lawrence and research assistant Nick Gardner - Canopy bird assemblages are less influenced by habitat age and isolation than understory bird assemblages in Neotropical secondary forest.